The house from a 1902 postcard

 The Fitzalan Chapel

-This tureen, formerly in the collection at Arundel, is today in the collection of the MFA, Boston.
+This tureen, formerly in the collection at Arundel, is today in the collection of the Museum of Fine Arts, Boston.

 Built / Designed For: Roger de Montgomery

 Chapel & Church: The Fitzalan Chapel was founded in 1380 by Richard, 4th Earl of Arundel, as a collegiate chapel served by secular canons.
-In the late Middle Ages the Chapel was a noted center of music, with a fine choir, for which much early English polyphony was especially composed.
-In the reign of Henry VIII the college was dissolved as part of the Dissolution of the Monasteries, with the result that the Chapel and other buildings were returned to the family, where they have remained the private property of the earls of Arundel and the dukes of Norfolk ever since.
-In 1643 the Chapel was badly damaged in the Civil War, and in 1782 the original carved timber roof was destroyed.
-The Chapel was restored in stages throughout the 19th century, with the 14th Duke adding the Mausoleum on the south side to the designs of Matthew Ellison Hadfield, and the 15th Duke undertaking a major restoration in 1886 to the plans of Charles Buckler.
+In the late Middle Ages the chapel was a noted center of music, with a fine choir, for which much early English polyphony was especially composed.
+In the reign of Henry VIII the college was dissolved as part of the Dissolution of the Monasteries, with the result that the chapel and other buildings were returned to the family, where they have remained the private property of the earls of Arundel and the dukes of Norfolk ever since.
+In 1643 the chapel was badly damaged in the Civil War, and, in 1782, the original carved timber roof was destroyed.
+The Fitzalan Chapel was restored in stages throughout the 19th century, with the 14th Duke adding the mausoleum on the south side to the designs of Matthew Ellison Hadfield, and the 15th Duke undertaking a major restoration in 1886 to the plans of Charles Buckler.
 In 1879, in an action heard before Lord Chief Justice Coleridge, it was determined that the Fitzalan Chapel did not form part of the parish church, but was an independent ecclesiastical structure.
-Thus, the Chapel remained Catholic, an unusual, if not unique, anomaly in England.
-The Chapel is still used as the burial place of the dukes of Norfolk, and a number of masses are said at the Chapel each year for dukes' souls, in accordance with the intention of the founder.
+Thus, the chapel remained Catholic, an unusual, if not unique, anomaly in England.
+The Fitzalan Chapel is still used as the burial place of the dukes of Norfolk, and a number of masses are said at the chapel each year for dukes' souls, in accordance with the intention of the founder.